gtubelonia/FinShark.Server.ejs/README.md

-this is a react frontend for a project i created following a youtube course. it was meant for a .NET backend but i have updated it to point towards an express.js backend
+this is an express.js backend i created for Finshark. the original backend was in .NET with a sql database.

+this uses mongo db.